 All your family members love Thanksgiving, even the furry four-legged ones!
-With a variety of delicious smells and loved ones gathering together, the excitement can be distracting sometimes.
+With various delicious smells and loved ones gathering together, the excitement can sometimes be distracting.
 Even though Thanksgiving is fun, it can be risky for your pets.
 Keep reading for some precautions you can take to keep your beloved furry friends safe this holiday!

-If you know that you won’t be able to resist giving them something special, make or buy a treat just for them!
+If you know that you won’t resist giving them something special, make or buy a treat just for them!
 (Such as this peanut butter pumpkin treat. <https://www.allrecipes.com/recipe/133123/peanut-butter-and-pumpkin-dog-treats/>) You can also feed them certain parts of the meal, but make sure they are unseasoned!
-Green beans, all kinds of potatoes, apples, carrots, and un-spiced pumpkin puree are all viable options that should not cause any significant tummy trouble.
+Green beans, potatoes, apples, carrots, and un-spiced pumpkin puree are all viable options that should not cause any significant tummy trouble.
 You can set aside some of your ingredients while cooking to keep it safe for your pup or kitty.

 The Family and Friends